Shyft

 Shyft can generally be built on **any modern Linux distribution** with an up-to-date toolchain and the required dependencies (C++ compiler, CMake, and libraries).

-Refer to the documentation for installation instructions:
+Refer to the documentation for the Shyft release process, run-books and installation instructions:

 https://shyft-os.gitlab.io/shyft-doc/